stephenafamo/bob/README.md

 ## Placeholders

 To prevent SQL injection, it is necessary to use placeholders in our queries.
-With `typesql` use `expr.Arg()` where necessary.
+With `bob` use `expr.Arg()` where necessary.
 This will write the placeholder correctly in the generated sql, and return the value in the argument slice.

 ```go